 When doctors review Screen’s Physician Report, they are able to reassure many of their patients that their test results are normal and they have nothing to worry about.
 Yet, for patients whose test results show some cause for concern, doctors get early warnings that support the need for additional testing and follow-up.
 That’s exactly what’s supposed to happen in both cases: Screen’s tests provide an enormous service in terms of medical follow-up decisions and the emotional well-being of patients.
 Read our section on the CANS-MCI cognitive report for more details.

-Most computers capable of running Windows is already capable of running our software.
-Here are the basics:
+Most computers capable of running Windows are already capable of running our software.
+The basic requirements are:

 - USB ports

 - Ethernet or WiFi Internet connectivity

 - 13.3” to 19” integrated widescreen touchscreen capable of displaying 640 x 480 resolution with a preserved aspect ratio, or an external touchscreen monitor with a native 4:3 display (or a widescreen capable of displaying 640 x 480 resolution with a preserved aspect ratio).

 If you are unsure of a device’s display capability, contact us for consultation and read more below.

 Now for some specific suggestions.